Barberton, South Africa: Discovery of Gold and the Founding of Barberton

 In 1881, alluvial gold was discovered by Tom McLachlan in the Barberton area. at Jamestown.
 However, due to the location (the hot and humid Lowveld region was rife with malaria) no one wanted to risk going there until Auguste Roberts ("French Bob") discovered gold in Concession Creek on 20 June 1883.
 This discovery resulted in a gold rush to the area.

 On 21 June 1884, Graham Barber wrote a letter to the State Secretary to inform him that he and his two cousins Fred and Harry discovered payable gold on state land where the Umvoti Creek entered the De Kaap valley.
 The State Secretary then asked the Magistrate in Lydenburg to investigate the matter and for David Wilson, the Gold Commissioner, to submit a report.
 Wilson investigated on 24 July 1884 and declared the township of Barberton.

 The town was named after Graham Hoare Barber (1835-1888) who discovered a rich gold-bearing reef there in 1884.
 Barberton became a municipality in 1904.

 At first it was just a simple mining camp but grew when Edwin Bray, a prospector discovered gold in the hills above Barberton in 1885 and with 14 partners started the Sheba Reef Gold Mining Company.

 Large amounts of money flowed into Barberton and the first Stock Exchange to operate in the then Transvaal opened its doors.
 More buildings were erected, billiard saloons and music halls established.
 The Criterion and Royal Standard hotels were opened.
 In 1896, Barberton was connected by rail to the Netherlands-South African Railway Company (NZASM)'s Oosterlijn (Pretoria to Lourenço Marques) through a specifically constructed side line running from Kaapmuiden to Barberton.

 Gold mining in Barberton flourished for only a brief period and soon the inhabitants began to move away to the newly discovered gold fields on the Reef.

-Among the owners of mines in the Barberton area are Pan African Resources.
+Among the owners of mines in the Barberton area is Pan African Resources.

 On 5 February 2016, 87 miners were rescued after a cave-in at the main entrance of Makonjwaan Gold Mine, operated by Australian-based Vantage Goldfields.
 Three people were still missing.

+Second Boer War

+In 1901, during the Second Boer War (1899–1902), British colonial troops established a concentration camp for the Boers at Barberton.